solutionsanz/APIs4Gifts/README.md

    - In your host OS, open a browser and go to: **http://localhost:3000** - Test your app.

-   - Once you feel confortable with the Docker image, push it to Docker Hub.
+   - Once you feel comfortable with the Docker image, push it to Docker Hub.
 First, login to Docker Hub:

             docker login